How to Handle Time Pressure on the LSAT

 So, as a test taker, your task is to make the most of the precious moments you do have — attempting to score as many points as possible in the allotted 35 minutes per section.

-The good news is that such a cycle is hardly inevitable.
-That is, it’s possible to both build confidence in your work and thrive under timed conditions.
+The good news: it’s possible to both build confidence in your work and thrive under timed conditions.
 Consider the following recommendations for doing so:

 In any case, when you check your watch in the middle of a question, you put yourself in a position to lose confidence in the progress and insights you already made.
 And you waste time having to deal with that.